Foreign-Trade Zones Program

 - The FTZ Act prohibits residence within a zone site

 - With the exception of formal customs entry procedures, all other local, state and federal laws and regulations apply (including labor and immigration laws)

 - FTZs remain under the direct supervision of U.S. Customs and Border Protection

-Large and small companies alike use a Foreign-Trade Zone: 70 percent of Foreign-Trade Zone users are small businesses.
+Large and small companies alike use the Foreign-Trade Zones Program: 70 percent of users are small businesses.
 These companies defer, reduce or eliminate U.S. Customs duties and fees.
 Such companies include importers, manufacturers, distributors, assemblers of products, and exporters of imported merchandise and/or products containing imported merchandise.
-A company that does not buy or receive imported products from foreign or domestic vendors, and does not plan to do so, will not benefit from the use of a Foreign-Trade Zone.
+Small companies without warehouse facilities can contract with an approved Foreign Trade Zone No. 153 third party logistics company.
+A company that does not import foreign products will not benefit from participating in the Foreign-Trade Zones Program.

-Other sources of information for Foreign-Trade Zones include:
+Other sources of information for the Foreign-Trade Zones Program include: